How to Scrapbook on the iPad with Procreate

 This video will show you how.
 It’s a bit long, so please feel free to speed up the video playback.
 But it’s important and good and helps those completely unable to figure it out.
 I want to reach all levels of experience!

-Special note: Procreate limits the amount of layers your device can create depending on 1 – the amount of RAM your iPad has and 2 – the size of your canvas and DPI.
+Special note: Procreate limits the number of layers your device can create depending on 1 – the amount of RAM your iPad has and 2 – the size of your canvas and DPI.
 For more FAQs and to learn how to download samples to test your device first before buying, please visit our scrapbook page of the website.
 As we learn who can use high res and who can’t with what models we’ll update that page FAQ.

-Head over the Vault to download this cute kit and a test template to see if your device is okay to use.
+Head over to the Vault to download this cute kit and a test template to see if your device is okay to use.
 If you use an iPad Pro you are totally fine with high res files!